brandlewco/blumberg-law/content/pages/blog/arizona-supreme-court-eliminates-the-use-of-peremptory-challenges-in-jury-trials.md

 colors: colors-a
 date: '2021-09-01'
 excerpt: >-
-  A recent ruling by the Arizona Supreme Court eliminates the use of peremptory juror challenges during trial.
+  ​​A recent ruling by the Arizona Supreme Court eliminates the use of peremptory challenges, or the ability to strike jurors.
 Learn more about this decision here.
 featuredImage:
   type: ImageBlock
   url: /images/gavel-placeholder.jpg